AlexanderSychev2005/passport_translator/README.md

 # Passport Translator

-A Flask-based web application for translating Ukrainian international passports to Turkish, multilingual translation documents and images with additional features like named entity recognition (NER), and email notifications.
+A Flask-based web application for translating Ukrainian international passports to Turkish, multilingual translation documents and images with additional features like named entity recognition (NER).

 ## Features